onzfonz/comp227/src/content/8/en/part8b.md

 Exercises 8.1-8.7. will all be made in the same project folder.

-Please start by visiting <http://go.djosv.com/227lab8> and importing the project into webstorm.
+Please start by visiting <http://go.djosv.com/227lab8> and importing the project into WebStorm.

 Then, create the project in an empty directory with `npm init` and install the *ts-node* and *typescript* packages.
 Also, create the file *tsconfig.json* in the directory with the following content: